markhgn/markhgn.github.io/_posts/2013-08-22-when-people-really-care.md

 [![Jaguar](/assets/images-inline/jaguar.jpg)](/assets/images-original/jaguar-large.jpg)

-__tl;dr 'Liking' a 'brand' is likely a signifier of something around personal identity that the individual wishes to represent.
+'Liking' a 'brand' is likely a signifier of something around personal identity that the individual wishes to represent.
 It does not appear to represent a desire for the elusive 'engagement' that marketers keep banging on about with little evidence of any success.
 People don't care about brands; they do care about issues.
-Brands are generally too bland and frequently too close to negative issues to be able to meaningfully interact with people on topics that are important to them.__
+Brands are generally too bland and frequently too close to negative issues to be able to meaningfully interact with people on topics that are important to them.